-The classic gratin gets a makeover, where thinly sliced potatoes are tossed with cream and dill, stacked in muffin tins for individual portions, sprinkled with Gruyere, then baked!
+The classic gratin gets a makeover with these Potato Stacks, tossed with cream and seasonings, stacked in muffin tins for individual portions, and baked!

 It’s been well documented on this blog of mine how much my kids hated potatoes for the longest time.
 And how I would cry myself to sleep at night because of it.
 But they finally turned it around, thank goodness, and so I allowed them to continue living with us.
 Lol.